Case Studies

 Journey Approach exhibit → interact (survey/search/scan) → see personalized output → share

-Constraints 2-day window, thousands of simultaneous attendees, live research data pipeline
+Constraints 1 day set up with 2-day event window, thousands of simultaneous attendees, live research data pipeline

 Duration 2-day conference